 Fellow cord cutters, there has never been a better time to be a soccer fan than right now.
 A few months ago I told you about the fantastic streaming service fuboTV and how it is a must have for any soccer fan

 Start from the beginning by reading: What is fuboTV? ( including their NEW SERVICE called “fuboTV Premier” – a 2017 update).

 Watch Soccer Online

-For those of you that missed that post, let me catch you up. fuboTV is an online streaming service that offers you access to thousands international soccer matches from dozens of different leagues for the surprisingly low price of $10.
+For those of you that missed that post, let me catch you up. fuboTV is an online streaming service that offers you access to thousands international soccer matches from dozens of different leagues (7-day Free Trial).
 We’re talking Major League Soccere, Liga MX, Eredivisie, Ligue 1, Primeira Liga, and much much more.
 It’s a great deal for soccer fans, and now it’s gotten a lot more interesting.
 Continue reading What’s New with fuboTV?→

 What are the implications of implementing an amusement tax on online services?

 What kind of precedent does it set?

 Earlier in the summer, it was announced that Chicago would implement an amusement tax on online services like Netflix, Amazon Prime, and Spotify; which was set at nine percent.
 The tax was levied to help pay serious budget shortfalls in the Chicago municipal government.
 Continue reading What is the “Netflix Tax”?→

 As the List of Channels Grows, Sling TV Keeps Getting Better and Better